sealldeveloper/incredibox-modding-docs/Tools/PoloTemplateGenerator/README.md

 In the terminal, execute `python main.py` to use it.

-Type in your values, and a template and coordinates set will be produced!
+Type in your values, and a template, coordinates set and json will be produced!

 ## How it works:
 Once you've inputted the values it does the following: